 In most cases, the middle part of the rash lightens in color as it expands, resulting in a red outer ring, a light-colored middle ring, and a smaller red circle in the center resembling a target with the bite as the bullseye.

 It’s worth noting that this rash only appears in around 70–80% of people who contract Lyme disease.
 The exact pattern can also vary from person to person.

 If you see a bullseye rash develop around your bite, seek immediate medical attention.

 Rocky Mountain Spotted Fever

 Another tick-borne disease with a very distinguishable appearance is Rocky Mountain spotted fever (RMSF).

 As a result of an infected tick bite, RMSF presents as a rash characterized by small red splotches.
-Each red splotch is a flat, itchy skin lesion ranging from 1 to 5 mm in size.
+Each red splotch is a flat, itchy skin lesion ranging from 1–5 mm in size.

-These splotches start to appear around the original tick bite, usually after 2 to 4 days, and gradually spread to form a large area.
+These splotches start to appear around the original tick bite (usually after 2–4 days) and gradually spread to form a large area.